MCG-NJU/VideoMAE/README.md

 ## ✏️ Citation

-If you think our work is useful, please feel free to cite our paper:
+If you think this project is helpful, please feel free to give a star⭐️ and cite our paper:

 ```
 @article{videomae,